Observational Indistinguishability and the Beginning of the Universe: The Inductive Objection

 The thin shell may not be physically realistic, nor the reduced regularity requirements the thin shell implies.
 Nonetheless, astrophysicists usually accept the SM model as an approximation to a more realistic model with a ``thick'' shell, where a shockwave collapses to form a black hole.
 In many standard applications, physicists adopt similar idealizations, e.g., stellar surfaces, shock waves in fluids, and surface charge distributions in electromagnetism.
 Instead of regarding reduced regularity as physically unrealistic, surfaces with reduced regularity are understood to approximate a rapid transition occurring on small length or time scales.
 Moreover, the existence of such reduced-regularity solutions is widely understood to provide strong evidence for the existence of nearby solutions satisfying higher regularity conditions.
-Rejecting such models would require abandoning many empirically successful and widely employed models.
+Rejecting such models merely on the grounds that they violate a regularity condition would require abandoning many empirically successful and widely employed models.

 The objection can be made to both of the constructions that they require the FLRW region be dust.
 The actual universe can be approximated as dust at late times, but the early universe cannot be.
 However, an FLRW region, with non-vanishing pressure, can be matched to a region from a generalization of Schwarzschild spacetime, called \emph{Vaidya spacetime} \citep{Fayos:1991}.
 The FLRW/Vaidya matching can be done in a way that satisfies the IJCs without a thin shell and that satisfies all of the standard energy conditions.
 With non-zero pressure, material from the FLRW interior ``leaks'' into the exterior.
 But this can happen only after the FLRW region begins to expand from the singularity, so that the ``bottom'' portion of the clothesline-OS model or of the clothesline-SM model can be left unmodified.
 Other generalizations are possible as well.
 For example, an FLRW region with non-zero cosmological constant can be matched with a Kottler region \citep[491]{EllisMaartensMacCallum:2012}, i.e., to a generalization of Schwarzschild spacetime with non-zero cosmological constant.